Satan-baba/Linear-Regression-using-linear-programming/README.md

 # Linear-Regression-using-linear-programming
 Linear Regression using linear programming

+The image file uploaded shows the two equations that are solved using this code.
+PartA.ipynb formulates the equation (a) as an lp.
+PartB.ipynb formulates the equation (b) as an lp.
+Part_A_Dual.ipynb formulates the dual of the LP in Part_A as an LP.
+Part_B_Dual.ipynb formulates the dual of the LP in Part_B as an LP.

 This problem is based on the linear regression.
 It fits a linear function to data provided in dataLR.txt.
 The dataset contains N = 10000 rows and 11 columns(comma separated).
 The first column in every row i gives the label (yi) and the remaining 10 columns are features (xi).